 The aim of world women’s confederalism is to improve the unity of women’s struggle by preserving our autonomy.
 As women’s organizations and movements, we should be able to develop common attitudes, overcome divisions, define common struggle strategies and tactics, and cooperate to build common mechanisms.
 We need to discuss and jointly define the principles of organisation necessary for this.
 The social contract, which we proclaimed as a movement in 2002 and on which we are currently working again, can provide a fundamental framework that we will soon share with you.

-Democratic world women’s confederalism is not yet a fully developed concept or programme.
+Democratic World Women’s Confederalism is not yet a fully developed concept or program.
 Rather, we are in a discussion process that has been inspired, among other things, by:

 Learning democracy